Vulvar ulcers are sores that develop on the vulva, or external female genitalia.

 - sexual activity

-Based on this information, the doctor will then order specific tests to confirm or rule out the presence of conditions, especially STIs such as herpes, syphilis, and HIV.
+Based on this information, the doctor will then order specific tests to confirm or rule out the presence of conditions, especially STIs such as

 They may take urine samples or swabs of mucus or fluid from the ulcer.
 The doctor may also take blood samples to test for any nutritional deficiencies and blood abnormalities.